Special minors

 Methods minors may use two courses from the same subfield outside of their major subfield to satisfy the research tool requirement.
 For example, a student could offer two courses in international relations in fulfillment of the tools requirement, as long as international relations is not the student’s major subfield.

-• a proposal for a particular course of study
+- a proposal for a particular course of study

-• a statement of research plans
+- a statement of research plans

-• the names of at least three faculty members, which may include one outside the Department of Political Science, who have agreed to serve as advisers and examiners
+- the names of at least three faculty members, which may include one outside the Department of Political Science, who have agreed to serve as advisers and examiners

 Students are required to take:

-• GU4730 (Game Theory and Political Theory) or an approved substitute
+- POLS GU4730 (Game Theory and Political Theory) or an approved substitute

-• W4732 (Research Topics in Game Theory)
+- POLS W4732 (Research Topics in Game Theory)

 And two additional elective courses, the first normally chosen from among

-• POLS GR8711 (Advanced Topics in Formal Political Theory)
+- POLS GR8711 (Advanced Topics in Formal Political Theory)

-• ECON GR6492 (Political Economics).
+- ECON GR6492 (Political Economics)

-The second elective may be another course subject to approval by the minor coordinator.
-Alternatives include any political science doctoral seminar with an extensive formal theory component, or a course from the Economics department such as GR6225 (Topics in Economic Analysis) or GR6219 (Advanced Micro II).
+The second elective may be another course, subject to approval by the minor coordinator.
+Alternatives include any political science doctoral seminar with an extensive formal theory component, or a course from the economics department, such as GR6225 (Topics in Economic Analysis) or GR6219 (Advanced Micro II).

-After the completion of all coursework, the student will submit and defend a research paper demonstrating ability to deploy formal modeling in service of research in political science.
+After the completion of all coursework, the student will submit and defend an original research paper demonstrating their ability to deploy formal modeling in service of research in political science.
 A “satisfactory” grade on this paper, the maintenance of a B average in the courses taken for the minor, and a satisfactory performance in the student's oral exam will determine whether the student has successfully completed the minor.